 - cone biopsy

 However, the actual procedure used depends upon how much tissue needs to be removed and where the cells are located on the cervix.
-Recovery time usual takes several weeks.
-Like all procedures LEEP does have some risks so it is important to understand them before having the procedure.
+Recovery time usually takes several weeks.
+Like all procedures, LEEP does have some risks so it is important to understand them before having the procedure.